 - Shortness of breath

 - Loss of consciousness

 If you or any family members exhibit these symptoms, leave the area and seek medical attention.
 A way to circumvent this is to have carbon monoxide detectors placed strategically around the house and especially near the fireplace.

 Soot is another toxic byproduct caused by fires and puts tiny particles of carbon in the air that will inevitably pollute the very air you breathe.
 It can travel deep into the lung, where the compounds it consists of can do some serious damage.
 Soot adheres to walls, furniture or any other surface that is cooler than the fire.
 To prevent soot buildup:

-Allow enough oxygen to vent into your wood stove.
-Many of the newer models are already built to help with air flow.
-Check the chimney/vent to make sure it’s clean and in a good position for air flow.
+- Allow enough oxygen to vent into your wood stove.
+Many of the newer models are already built to help with the airflow.
+Check the chimney/vent to make sure it’s clean and in a good position for airflow.

 - If you’re burning smaller fires, try adding some more wood to the woodstove.
 Smaller fires can’t always produce enough heat inside the wood stove for the soot to burn off the glass.